Designing Stored Procedures (Database Engine)

 Obfuscating Procedure Definitions

-To convert the original text of the CREATE PROCEDURE statement to an obfuscated format, use the WITH ENCRYPTION option.
-The output of the obfuscation is not directly visible in any of the system tables or views in SQL Server 2008: users without access to system tables, system views, or database files cannot retrieve the obfuscated text.
-However, the text is available to privileged users with direct access to database files.
-These users may be able to reverse engineer the obfuscation to retrieve the original text of the stored procedure definition.
+To obfuscate the original text of the CREATE PROCEDURE statement, use the WITH ENCRYPTION option.
+The output of the obfuscation is not directly visible in any of the system tables or views in SQL Server 2005.
+Users without access to system tables, system views, or database files cannot retrieve the obfuscated text.
+However, the text is accessible to privileged users with direct access to database files.
+These users might be able to reverse engineer the obfuscation to retrieve the original text of the stored procedure definition.

 SET Statement Options